abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Metric report SSE stream

 The service shall use the "id" field in the SSE stream to uniquely indicate a metric report transmission.
 The value of the "id" field shall be the same as the "ReportSequence" property in the metric report payload.
 The value of the "ReportSequence" property should be a positive integer value and should be generated in a sequential manner.
-A service should accept the "Last-Event-ID" header from the client in order to allow a client to restart the metric report stream in case the connection is interrupted.
+A service should accept the "Last-Event-ID" header from the client to enable a client to restart the metric report stream in case the connection is interrupted.

 The service shall use the "data" field in the SSE stream to include the JSON representation of the Metric Report object as defined in the [Metric report message objects section](#metric-report-message-objects).